-Article 4 Initiating events

-In accordance with Article 5(2) of the RP Regulation, potential initiating events for electricity crisis scenarios shall be based on at least the following hazards:

-rare and extreme natural hazards;

-accidental hazards going beyond the N-1 security criterion, and exceptional contingencies;

-consequential hazards including consequences of malicious attacks and of fuel shortages.

-As a basis to identify initiating events, the above list of hazards has been expanded in Appendix II.
-At least the hazards contained in Appendix II need to be considered as possible initiating events in developing regional electricity crisis scenarios.

-Article 5 Requirements for an electricity crisis scenario
+Article 5 Requirements for regional electricity crisis scenarios and scenario candidates

-Each electricity crisis scenario candidate and regional electricity crisis scenario shall fulfil the following quality criteria:
+An electricity crisis scenario candidate must fulfil at least the following criteria in order to be included in the list of scenario candidates that will be consulted on with stakeholders in terms of Article 11(2), or when submitted as a new scenario candidate by stakeholders during the consultation:

-it is specific enough for each TSO to individually, qualitatively and quantitatively describe the consequences in the TSO’s Control Area;
+it is specific enough to individually describe the consequences in an impacted TSO’s Control Area;

+it needs to be clear and unambiguous;

+it must have regional relevance, potentially impacting more than one Member State.

+Each regional electricity crisis scenario included in the list of scenarios submitted for input by stakeholders according to Article 12, before evaluation and ranking according to Articles 13 and 14, shall fulfil at least the following additional criteria:

+It supports consistent evaluation and ranking of electricity crisis scenarios at a regional and national level;

-it allows for the creation of a risk preparedness plan;
+it supports the creation of a risk preparedness plan, including prevention and mitigation measures, as required under Article 10 of the RP Regulation.

-its symptoms shall be observable, so that it is possible to execute risk preparedness plans.

-The scenario description shall be precise and consistent.
-It shall consist of at least:
+Each regional electricity crisis scenario candidate shall include at least the following information:

+name of the scenario;

-a description of the initial condition of the electricity system relevant to the scenario;
+description of the scenario, including the potential duration;

-a list of initiating event(s) and a chain of event(s);

-season(s) of the year when the scenario is relevant and type of load;
+season(s) of the year when the scenario may be relevant;

+preconditions and initiating event(s);

+likely advance warning of an initiating event;

-the evolution of the crisis scenario;
+evolution of the scenario;

-the most likely impacts of the scenario, including, if applicable, past reference crises;

-cross-border dependencies;

-if applicable, quantitative data expressed as ranges for all the items above; and

-other important information related to the scenario, relevant to managing it.
+a description of the likely potential direct and indirect cross-border impact on Member States;

+where available, a list of possible measures to prevent or reduce the impact and its expected duration, including operational, non-market-based, and cross-border measures.

+Each regional electricity crisis scenario shall include, in addition to the items listed in Paragraph 3, the following information:

+pre-conditions and assumptions to be used in the evaluation process, including expected duration;

+input data sources needed to evaluate the scenario

+list of available assessment methods and tools and where they are available, including model-based simulation tools and other quantitative and qualitative assessment methods; and

+list of relevant relevant reference crises or incidents from the past, such as ENTSO-E Incident Classification Scale (ICS) Expert Panel reports;

-Article 6 TSOs’ obligation to provide information to ENTSO-E to support scenario identification and evaluation
+Article 6 Obligation to provide information to ENTSO-E and relevant RCCs to support the identification of electricity crisis scenarios and candidate scenarios

-Each TSO shall share scenario information — including sensitive information — with ENTSO-E in accordance with national and EU policies and legislation concerning handling of sensitive information.
+Each TSO and RCC shall share scenario and candidate scenario information — including sensitive information — with ENTSO-E and relevant RCC(s in accordance with national and EU policies and legislation concerning handling of sensitive information.

-Information provided to ENTSO-E shall be detailed enough to enable ENTSO-E to identify the regional electricity crisis scenarios, as referred to in Article 12.
-ENTSO-E is entitled to request more details where it deems that the information provided is insufficient to identify the regional electricity crisis scenarios.
+Information provided to ENTSO-E and relevant RCC(s) shall be detailed enough to enable ENTSO-E (and RCCs if applicable) to identify, simulate the regional electricity crisis scenarios.
+ENTSO-E and RCCs are entitled to request more details where they deem that the information provided is insufficient to identify, simulate and quantify the regional electricity crisis scenarios.

-TSOs shall take into account the checklists of information contained in Appendix III when evaluating scenarios.

-Information which is already shared between TSOs, ENTSO-E, regulatory authorities and other third parties to ensure operational or planning tasks in accordance with the requirements of the SO GL, NC ER and other regulations shall not be considered as sensitive information as described in Article 17.
+Information which is already shared between TSOs, RCCs, ENTSO-E, regulatory authorities and other third parties to ensure operational or planning tasks in accordance with the requirements of the SO GL, NC ER and other regulations shall not be considered as sensitive information as described in Article 16.

+Where information is not made available, ENTSO-E and the relevant RCC(s) shall propose assumptions based on the best information at their disposal to allow the evaluation of electricity crisis scenarios for all Member States (including simulations where appropriate).
-TITLE 2 Electricity crisis scenario evaluation methods

-Article 7 Evaluation of electricity crisis scenarios
+TITLE 2 Methods for the evaluation and ranking of regional electricity crisis scenarios